LesFerch/WinSetView/README.md

 **Note**: Nothing in Windows is changed, and no settings are saved, until the **Submit** button is pressed.
 Feel free to experiment with the WinSetView interface and just **X** out and restart the app to get back to where you started.
 Display options such as **font**, **font size**, and **theme** are also saved to the INI file and are therefore also only saved when you click **Submit**.
 Only the WinSetView window size and position are saved automatically when you click **X** to exit the app.

 **Note**: For best results, close all open applications before running WinSetView.
 Open applications can prevent open/save dialog views from being updated.
+Apps that minimize to the System Tray when "closed", such as Discord, Steam, and qBittorrent, must be fully closed (e.g. right-click the app's System Tray icon and select `Exit`).

 **Note**: Clicking **Submit** will apply the registry setting changes and restart Explorer.
 Do not click Submit when Explorer is busy copying/moving/deleting files.